SimonCouv/COVID-19/README.md

 Read more about the app and the research [here](https://twinsuk.ac.uk/our-research/covid-19/).

+## Depends on

+* parallel
+* rmarkdown

 ### Data cleaning

 See `daily_process.R` in the `script` folder.

+## Changelog

+### 2020-03-30

+Enhancements:
+* Assessment includes longitudinal data (one assessment person/day)
+* Stats are only for the day, and do not take into account previous assessments

 ## Contributors